 Overview of the Michigan Nursing Action Coalition

 The Michigan Nursing Action Coalition serves as the driving force transforming health care in our state with nurses at the heart of the delivery system.
 Understanding that Michigan has specific health care challenges and needs, we are working collaboratively with diverse stakeholders to create a culture of health leading to improved health and health outcomes for Michigan’s population.
+The action coalition is co-lead by Michigan Health Council and Michigan Primary Care Association.

 In August 2014, the Future of Nursing: Campaign for Action, recognized the Michigan Public Health Institute (MPHI) and Michigan Health Council (MHC) as co-leads in organizing the Michigan Action Coalition.